Attend a LIVE Service Autopilot demo this month and be entered to win an iPad!

 2. Calculate Hourly Labor Cost

-To calculate hourly labor cost, combine your house cleaner’s hourly wage with the percentage of revenue you spend on employee benefits.
+To calculate hourly labor cost, combine your cleaner’s hourly wage with the percentage of revenue you spend on employee benefits.

 First, don’t forget to round up your employee benefit percentage.
 In turn, this helps to provide an additional financial cushion for unexpected expenses and potential errors.